In the news recently:

 - A railway ticket officer in the UK died of covid19 after being intentionally spat upon by a member of the public.

-What’s inducing such violent tantrums and angry protests against stay-at-home orders and public safety measures?
-Why was there such a desperate, mad rush on McDonalds and takeaway shops when New Zealand loosened the lockdown restrictions from Level 4 to Level 3 on Tuesday 28 April?
+What’s inducing such violent tantrums and angry protests against covid19 stay-at-home orders and public safety measures?
+Why was there such a desperate, mad rush on KFC and McDonalds when New Zealand loosened the lockdown restrictions from Level 4 to Level 3 on Tuesday 28 April?
 What’s driving all this desperation and entitlement, this inability to self-regulate or practice impulse control?

 The Great Lockdown has made everyday life feel less accessible for everyone.